Luxury Gay Group Trip: Cultural Bali vacations

 Day 2: Ubud

-Today we’ll explore the cultural centre of Bali, Ubud.
+Today we’ll explore the cultural center of Bali, Ubud.
 It’s a setting in Elizabeth Gilbert’s book Eat, Pray, Love.
 We’ll visit the Monkey Forest where we’ll see hundreds of macaque monkeys.

 Later, we’ll visit the village of Batuan, home of a 1,000-year-old temple.
 We’ll also take a trip to an art gallery in the countryside.